mahdiatubly/Full_DevOps_RoadMap/Networking.md

 -  Differentiated Services (DiffServ): Header field used to indicate a priority value for a layer 3 (IP) packet to facilitate Quality of Service (QoS) or Class of Service (CoS) scheduling.

 - NetFlow: Cisco-developed means of reporting network flow information to a structured database.
 NetFlow allows better understanding of IP traffic flows as used by different network applications and hosts.

+- `show ip rip` shows the routes learned by RIP